broadinstitute/TRails/README.md

 ### Optional licensed reference inputs  *(not bundled)*

-This improves annotation but is license-restricted, so TRails never downloads it; pass your own copy only if you are licensed.
-Absent → the dependent annotations (gene symbol, inheritance, pLI, disease-category and phenotype-summary columns, and gene-level phenotype scoring) are simply omitted.
+This improves annotation but is license-restricted, so TRails never downloads it; pass your own copy only if you have an OMIM API key.
+If absent, the dependent annotations will be omitted.

 | Input | Flag | Restriction |
 |-------|------|-------------|